NVIDIA/grace-cpu-benchmarking-guide/src/foundations/STREAM/index.md

 ## Install

 The following commands download and compile STREAM with a total memory footprint of approximately 2.7GB, which is sufficient to exceed the L3 cache without excessive runtime.
-The general rule for running STREAM is that each array must be at least 4x the size of the sum of all the last-level caches used in the run, or 1 Million elements, whichever is larger.
+The general rule for running STREAM is that each array must be at least four times the size of the sum of all the last-level caches that were used in the run, or 1 million elements, whichever is larger.

 ```bash
 wget https://www.cs.virginia.edu/stream/FTP/Code/stream.c